anbox-cloud/discourse-docs/exp/capacity-planning.md

     - Will the application use hardware- or software-based video encoding?
     - If the application uses hardware-based encoding, how much GPU capacity is needed?
 * [CPU and memory](#overovercommitting):
-    - Does every container need dedicated access to the CPU and memory, or can the capacity be shared between several containers?
+    - Does every instance need dedicated access to the CPU and memory, or can the capacity be shared between several instances?
 * [Application](#application-requirements):
     - What type of application are you running?
     - What frame rate and what resolution does your application need?
-    - How many containers will be running simultaneously?
+    - How many instances will be running simultaneously?
     - What would be the impact of not being able to serve all users?

 <a name="application-resources"></a>
 ## Application resources

-Depending on the resources that your application requires, choose a suitable [instance type](https://discourse.ubuntu.com/t/application-manifest/24197#instance-type).

-The instance type specifies the resources that are available to the application:
+A default resource preset will be set for every application.
+A resource preset specifies the resources that are available to the application:

 - The number of vCPU cores
 - The amount of RAM
 - The amount of disk space
 - The number of GPU slots

-If none of the provided instance types fits for your application, you can also manually [configure the resources](https://discourse.ubuntu.com/t/how-to-configure-available-resources/24960) according to your requirements.
+Depending on the resources that your application requires, if the [default resource preset](https://discourse.ubuntu.com/t/24960) does not suit, you can choose suitable [resources](https://discourse.ubuntu.com/t/application-manifest/24197#resources) that fit your application.

-When a container for an application is launched, it takes the specified amount of resources.
-For example, if an application uses the `a4.3` instance type, it requires 4 vCPU cores, 3 GB of memory, 3 GB of disk space and no GPU slot.
-AMS internally summarises the amount of resources used by containers on a single machine and disallows launching additional containers when all resources are used (see [Over-committing resources](#overcommitting) for how to allow a higher resource usage).
-In such cases, you will see the following error message when trying to launch a new container:
+When an instance for an application is launched, it takes the specified amount of resources.
+AMS internally summarises the amount of resources used by instances on a single machine and disallows launching additional instances when all resources are used (see [Over-committing resources](#overcommitting) for how to allow a higher resource usage).
+In such cases, you will see the following error message when trying to launch a new instance:

-    No suitable node to satisfy container requirement available
+    No suitable node to satisfy instance requirement available

-If a container stops with an error, its disk space is preserved for inspection.
+If an instance stops with an error, its disk space is preserved for inspection.
 Other resources are released.
-Therefore, if you have many containers with `error` status, you might run out of disk space.
+Therefore, if you have many instances with `error` status, you might run out of disk space.

 <a name="gpu-slots"></a>
 ### GPU slots

-An additional aspect to take into account when planning your resources is the number of required GPU slots (see [GPUs and containers](https://discourse.ubuntu.com/t/17768) for more information).
+An additional aspect to take into account when planning your resources is the number of required GPU slots (see [GPUs and instances](https://discourse.ubuntu.com/t/17768) for more information).

+[note type="information" status="Note"]Currently, Anbox Cloud does not have GPU support for virtual machines.
+This feature is planned for a future release.[/note]

-GPUs have limited capacity that can be shared amongst multiple containers, and GPU slots are a way to fine-tune how many containers can run on a given node.
+GPUs have limited capacity that can be shared amongst multiple instances, and GPU slots are a way to fine-tune how many instances can run on a given node.
 In a cluster setup, you define the number of available GPU slots for each node (see [Configure GPU slots](https://discourse.ubuntu.com/t/configure-cluster-nodes/28716#configure-gpu-slots) for instructions).

 To determine the best number of GPU slots for a specific GPU model, consider the following aspects:

 - The memory that the GPU provides
-- The memory that a container uses
+- The memory that an instance uses
 - The number of parallel encoding pipelines that the GPU offers

-When you launch a container for an application, AMS reserves the number of GPU slots defined for the application on the node where it is launched.
-These GPU slots are marked as unavailable until the container is terminated.
-If no GPU slots are available on the node, containers that require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `gpu`) will not be launched on it.
-Containers that don't require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `software` or `gpu-preferred`) can still be launched.
+When you launch an instance for an application, AMS reserves the number of GPU slots defined for the application on the node where it is launched.
+These GPU slots are marked as unavailable until the instance is terminated.
+If no GPU slots are available on the node, instances that require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `gpu`) will not be launched on it.
+Instances that don't require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `software` or `gpu-preferred`) can still be launched.

 [note type="information" status="Important"]
-GPU slots are used to share GPUs amongst containers, but they do not impose limits on GPU usage.
-Therefore, increasing the number of required GPU slots for an application does not guarantee that more GPU resources are allocated to the corresponding application containers.
+GPU slots are used to share GPUs amongst instances, but they do not impose limits on GPU usage.
+Therefore, increasing the number of required GPU slots for an application does not guarantee that more GPU resources are allocated to the corresponding application instances.
 For example, an intensive game that is configured to use one GPU slot might consume more GPU resources than a simple photo gallery app that is configured to use five GPU slots.

-The main purpose of GPU slots is to control the number of containers that are launched on a node that has a GPU installed, which reduces contention for GPU resources.
+The main purpose of GPU slots is to control the number of instances that are launched on a node that has a GPU installed, which reduces contention for GPU resources.
 [/note]

 <a name="overcommitting"></a>
 ## Over-committing resources

-If the unused resources on a cluster node don't suffice to launch a container for an application with its defined resource requirements, the container cannot be launched.
+If the unused resources on a cluster node don't suffice to launch an instance for an application with its defined resource requirements, the instance cannot be launched.
 This behaviour is very restrictive, and in many cases unnecessary.

-Usually, a container doesn't use its dedicated vCPU cores and memory at 100% all the time.
+Usually, an instance doesn't use its dedicated vCPU cores and memory at 100% all the time.
 Therefore, AMS allows over-committing available resources.
 By default, AMS uses a CPU allocation rate of `4` and a memory allocation rate of `2`, which means that it allows four times the number of vCPU cores and twice the amount of RAM per node.
 See [Configure allocation rates](https://discourse.ubuntu.com/t/configure-cluster-nodes/28716#configure-allocation-rates) for instructions on how to define the allocation rates for a node.

-For example, consider an application that uses the `a2.3` instance type, which requires 2 vCPU cores and 3 GB of memory, and you have a node with 8 CPU cores and 16 GB of memory.
-Without over-commitment, you could only launch four containers before you run out of resources on the node.
-However, with a CPU allocation rate of `4` and a memory allocation rate of `2` (the default), the available resources on the node change to `4 * 8 physical CPU cores = 32 vCPU cores` and `2 * 16 GB memory = 32 GB memory`, which will allow up to ten containers on the node.
+For example, consider an application that has a resource preset of 2 vCPU cores and 3 GB of memory, and you have a node with 8 CPU cores and 16 GB of memory.
+Without over-commitment, you could only launch four instances before you run out of resources on the node.
+However, with a CPU allocation rate of `4` and a memory allocation rate of `2` (the default), the available resources on the node change to `4 * 8 physical CPU cores = 32 vCPU cores` and `2 * 16 GB memory = 32 GB memory`, which will allow up to ten instances on the node.

 The CPU allocation rate depends on the type of application and the amount of resources it requires.
 For applications that are not CPU-intensive, a higher allocation rate makes sense while for applications that are very CPU-intensive, a lower allocation rate is suitable.